joshwadd/Vehicle_detection/README.md

 ## Training a Linear SVM

-Using the feature extraction pipeline on the data set above a binary classifer was trained to detect vehicle and non-vehicle image .
+Using the feature extraction pipeline on the data set above a binary classi was trained to detect vehicle and non-vehicle image .
 Due to the dimension of the feature space a linear support vector machine was chosen due to computational limitations.
 The training procedure for the SVM is shown in the `vehicle_detection.ipynb` notebook.

 Sklearn toolkit was used to train the linear SVM and the input data was pre-processed to have zero mean and unit variance.
 Cross validation was done to find the optimal hyper-parameter C